 From 2002 to 2016, the development of IEML (the Information Economy MetaLanguage) has been funded by the Canada Research Chairs Program and the SSHRC (the Social Sciences and Humanities Research Council of Canada).
 Over the years, several people have participated in the project.
 The first implementation of IEML benefited from the expertise of Pierre Lévy’s colleagues, Prof. Abeb El Saddik and Prof. Emil Petriu from the School of Electrical Engineering and Computer Science at the University of Ottawa.
 Later, Michel Biezunski and Steve Newcomb, both PhD’s and inventors of TopicMaps, joined the team to program the first version of IEML’s parser and dictionary, introducing Pierre Lévy to the complexities of parsing, automatic hyperlinking and data format standards.
 Shortly after the release of the first stable version of IEML’s parser and dictionary in 2009, Pierre Lévy published The Semantic Sphere I, Computation, cognition, and information economy (2011) that defines the scientific and philosophical considerations leading to the invention of the metalanguage.
 In 2010, Andrew Roczniak, PhD, brought his knowledge of algebra, automata theory, regular languages, graph theory to refine IEML.
-While he implemented a second version of IEML’s parser and dictionary, he supported Pierre Lévy in writing IEML Grammar, published in 2015 (In French: La Sphère sémantique II.
-La Grammaire d’IEML, 2015.
-PDF online.
-In English, The Semantic Sphere II.
-IEML Grammar, 2015.
-PDF Online.).
+While he implemented a second version of IEML’s parser and dictionary, he supported Pierre Lévy in writing IEML Grammar, published in 2015 (In French: PDF online.
+In English, PDF Online.).
 This first formal description of IEML includes a proof of computability of the semantic relationships internal to the metalanguage.

-In early 2016, the IEML prototype team was confronted with questions of usability and development processes.
-Candide Kemmler introduced teamwork methods, APIs, servers and deployments.
-In the past two years, the prototype has been developed under the leadership of Louis van Beurden, Eng.
-He had a major impact on the design and programming of the back end.
+From 2016 to 2022, the prototype has been developed under the leadership of Louis van Beurden, Eng. who had a major impact on the design and programming of the IEML editor prototype.

 Since 2019, IEML’s development has benefited from the volunteer contributions of Vincent Letard, Ph.D. in AI (specialist in automatic reasoning and ML practitioner) and David Alfonso (computational linguist, ontologist, ML practitioner).